-You have the following options of linking outputs:
+The following options of linking outputs are available:

-- Sensor S01

-The output is linked with sensor 01

-- Sensor S01
+- Sensor Sxx

-The output is linked with sensor 02
+The output is linked with sensor 0x

 - Sensor S01&S02

 The output is linked to both sensors S01 and S02.

 This option is available for relay outputs only.

 - System

 Select this option if you want to use the output for system monitoring (details, see section 6.4.2).

-Proceeding: linking outputs
+Procedure: linking outputs

 Proceed as follows if the output was not yet linked.
-If you want to change a link you have to erase the existing link first.
+If you want to change a link, you have to erase the existing link first.

-Open the SETTINGS menu with S. Using and x select and confirm the Relay output Rx menu item (corresponding to relay 1, 2 or 3) or mA output Cy (corresponding to current output 1 or 2).
+Open the SETTINGS menu with S. Select the menu item Relay output Rx or mA output Cy with and on and confirm.
 A list with all linking options is displayed.

-Select the required option with and confirm with .
+Select the required option with ( ) and confirm with ( ).